 Also Read: How Did Conor McGregor Meet Dee Devlin?

-In another news, UFC has confirmed that they will have limited attendance for their 3 cards upcoming stint at UFC Fight Islan beginning January 16 with former featherweight champion Max Holloway taking on top prospect Calvin Kattar.
+In other news, UFC has confirmed that they will have limited attendance for their 3 cards’ upcoming stint at UFC Fight Islan beginning January 16 with former featherweight champion Max Holloway taking on top prospect Calvin Kattar.